All resources

 Of course it depends a little on what you are reporting on.
 But we’re focusing on strategy execution and goals (e.g., OKRs) here.

 For employees, reporting once a week is sufficient.
-That means it’s sufficient for employees to take 5 to 15 minutes per week to update and review progress for their goals, and to answer a few questions to share how their week has been (also called Reflections).
+That means it’s sufficient for employees to take 5 to 15 minutes per week to update and review progress for their goals, and to answer a few questions to share how their week has been (also called Reviews).
 That’s it.
 Whether you love or hate reporting back to your manager and senior leadership, it wouldn’t be a good sign if you consider this too much to ask.

 For teams, reporting once a month is usually sufficient.
 At team-level the report is more of a review: How did our KPIs perform last month?
 Are we still on track to achieve all our OKRs?
 Which victories should we celebrate?
 And what are the challenges that we see ahead of us?
 Such a review takes a little more time of course: 15 to 30 minutes.